alteredhero/Queue-Companion/Readme.txt

 To use:
 	1. Open app via "Main.exe"
-	3. Select character
+	2. Select character	(It will not select your build.
+The top most build be defaulted)
-	2. Click "Game Start"
+	3. Click "Game Start"

 Future changes:
 	work in window.